UK's Osborne says actively considering RBS "bad bank": paper

 The Telegraph said Osborne had said there was no chance the bank could remain in its current form.

-Earlier on Friday, RBS’s new chief executive, Ross McEwan, said the government review into a possible break-up was distracting executives looking to revive the bank’s fortunes.
+On Friday, RBS’s new chief executive, Ross McEwan, said the government review into a possible break-up was distracting executives looking to revive the bank’s fortunes. <ID:L6N0I81NC>

 “The debate you read about in the papers - and that has taken up too much time of the management team - has been about what is now a small proportion of our activity.
 We are taking responsibility for resolving these debates,” McEwan said in a memo to staff.